 The United States has gone to war, actually killing people, over a dozen times since Vietnam: Cambodia

 […], Iran […], Lebanon, Libya […], Panama, Grenada, Gulf I, Somalia, Bosnia, Kosovo, Afghanistan, Iraq, and Libya again.
 We’ve aided and abetted killing in the Falklands, El Salvador, Afghanistan […], Angola, Cambodia, Colombia, and Israel/Palestine.
 We are a very aggressive and warlike nation.
 Denying our collective responsibility for these activities, whether they were right or wrong, is like scurrying around the house of an alcoholic hiding empty bottles and never mentioning the drinking.

 —Karl Marlantes: What It Is Like to Go to War (2011).

 I quick-researched and wrote this post in March.
 It was one of these things that then bugged me for some time after.
 It still comes early.
 Now, in September, the United States are fueling the next war against an enemy they themselves may have created.
-The bending of truth seems to have become so embarrassingly low, if it wasn’t also so unbelievably serious—once more killing people for power and profit—one could just focus on protesting against making bombardments social media events.
+The bending of truth seems to have become so embarrassingly low, if it wasn’t also so unbelievably serious—once more killing people for power and profit—one could get hung up on making bombardments social media events alone.

 We can, and we must, do better.